 Please adhere to CELT's whistleblowing policy.
-The whistleblowing governor is: Annabelle Coad

 In the event that you do not feel able to follow the schools whistle blowing policy but remain concerned you must discuss your concerns with an appropriate independent body.
-In this situation you could contact:

-NSPCC Whistleblowing helpline: 0800 028 0285
+In this situation you could contact: NSPCC Whistleblowing helpline: 0800 028 0285

-11. Key Safeguarding Roles and Responsibilities
+Key Safeguarding Roles and Responsibilities